and one of his pistols

 Much of this area of the Birmingham Gun Quarter has been demolished and redeveloped; however, 10, St. Mary's Row still stands, occupied by a hairdressing business, adjacent to where W.W.
 Greener's extensive factory once stood.

-The significant outward difference in design between the earlier action body of rifle No.4 and the later No.5, previously illustrated, is clear to see.
+Returning to the subject of his toggle-actioned small-bore target rifles, the difference between the earlier action body of rifle No.4 and that of the later No.5, previously illustrated, is clear to see.
 The initially very square finish was heavily chamfered on the later rifles, no doubt to improve both the aesthetics and handling, although a modest weight reduction would also have been effected.

 Shown below are two images of the bolt toggle arrangement, open and closed.